smjeffery22/lighthouse-web-notes/Week-3-Notes.md

 * Events/actions constantly occur on a webpage
 * Only notified of events if listening
   * Waiting for the browser to communicate that a specific event has occurred
-    * Then tell the borwser how to react
+    * Then tell the browser how to react
 * **Event handler:** To specify what to do when an event occurs using function